Babu Raja Shrestha

 Fellow Since 2001

-This profile was prepared when Babu Raja Shrestha was elected to the Ashoka Fellowship in 2001.
+This description of Babu Raja Shrestha's work was prepared when Babu Raja Shrestha was elected to the Ashoka Fellowship in 2001.

 The New Idea